 You probably know that Jesus was crucified on Good Friday.
 What you may not know was that Good Friday was one of the busiest days in Jesus’s life.
 As far as I can tell, no other day in the Bible receives more attention.

-To help you appreciate this, I drafted a timeline of the key events of the first Good Friday.
+To help you appreciate this, I have drafted a timeline of the key events of the first Good Friday (below).
 There was a little bit of guesswork involved in this, but you can check my timeline against the scriptures.

 Some points to note before we start:

 - Good Friday was the preparation day that precedes the Sabbath, and the Sabbath begins at sunset on Friday (Luke 23:54).
 Jesus was crucified the day before the Sabbath (on Friday morning; the first day) and raised after the day after Sabbath (Luke 24:1) early on Sunday morning (the third day; see Luke 24:46).

 - In scripture, there are reckoned to be about twelve hours of daylight (John 11:9).
 So when the gospel writers refer to the third hour or the sixth hour of the day, they mean the third or sixth hour after sunrise.

 - Since people in biblical times didn’t wear watches, it is more safer to interpret “the third hour” as mid-morning rather than a specific time such as 9am.
 This explains the apparent contradiction when Mark says Jesus was crucified at the third hour (Mark 15:25), while John says Pilate sentenced Jesus in “about the sixth hour” (John 19:14).
 We don’t know exactly when Jesus was crucified, but it was around mid- to late morning.